-- Make the Period Distribution site active through the Doc Types tool.
+- Make the Project Cash Flow site active through the Doc Types tool.

-- Ensure that users who will create, access and use the Period Distribution document and workbook have the correct role capabilities (established through the Roles Maintenance tool).
+- Ensure that users who will create, access and use the Project Cash Flow document and workbook have the correct role capabilities (established through the Roles Maintenance tool).
 See Period Distribution Workbook-Specific Capabilities

-- (optional) If users will switch between EAC (current budget) and FAC (forecast) as targets for the PD workbook, make the Post To field visible on the Period Distribution document through the UI Configuration tool [Part = Doc Detail – Standard; Item = Post To Targets].
+- (optional) If users will switch between EAC (current budget) and FAC (forecast) as targets for the PCF workbook, make the Post To field visible on the Project Cash Flow document through the UI Configuration tool [Part = Doc Detail – Standard; Item = Post To Targets].

 - On your project: